 There are limitations with FTP itself as well as by the FTP server’s underlying file system.
 If the operating system at the FTP server side doesn’t support certain file names, lengths, or certain characters, the file transfer will not work properly with such files.
 NTFS supports unlimited file sizes and Unicode file name lengths of over 32,700 characters, whereas most other file systems do not.
 In addition, certain file names are valid on some operating systems and not on others.
 You may run into such issues when you use FTP servers that run on operating systems other than Windows.
 Use IIS7+ or BackupChain FTP server targeting NTFS volumes for best results.

 Random file access is not supported by FTP, as mentioned above.
 Files are downloaded in full, kept in a local cache, and then uploaded when closed.
 Ergo, while edits take place the file is not locked because FTP offers no file locking mechanism; hence, other users may delete or edit the file in the meantime before the edits are uploaded again.

 FTP only offers a way to download and upload files and to view directory contents; these are all the functions you can expect when connecting to an FTP site.

 Limited Compatibility with Certain FTP Servers

-To confirm whether DriveMaker works with your FTP server, use the freeware version for as long as you like.
+To confirm whether DriveMaker works with your FTP / SFTP server, use the freeware version for as long as you like.
 Use IIS7+ or BackupChain FTP server targeting an underlying NTFS volume for best results.

 Download and installation only takes a minute; there are no drivers to install and no reboots are required.
 On Windows Server platforms, you may need to add the feature “Desktop Experience” via the Server Manager (which subsequently may require a reboot to complete).
 Also, DriveMaker requires .Net Framework v4.